two-uwl/getting_and_cleaning_data_course_project/CodeBook.md

 Variable 81 ("Subject") denotes the number of the research subject measured.

 #The tidy dataset consists of 4 columns:
-- �Subject"  : Subject identifier
+- Subject"  : Subject identifier
-� �Activity" : The activity label in text format
+- Activity" : The activity label in text format
-- �Variable" : Which of the 79 variables was measured
+- Variable" : Which of the 79 variables was measured
-- �Average"  : The mean value of that variable for the subject-activity pair in that record.
+- Average"  : The mean value of that variable for the subject-activity pair in that record.